jaegertracing/documentation/content/docs/1.56/deployment.md

   jaegertracing/jaeger-collector:{{< currentVersion >}}
 ```

-Note: White space characters are allowed in `CASSANDA_SERVERS`.
+Note: White space characters are allowed in `CASSANDRA_SERVERS`.
 For Example: Servers can be passed as `CASSANDRA_SERVERS="1.2.3.4, 5.6.7.8" for better readability.

 ##### All options
 To view the full list of configuration options, you can run the following command: